camercu/oscp-prep/CHEATSHEET.md

 Checklist:

 - [ ] Check `searchsploit` for vulns in server software, web stack
+- [ ] Check `/robots.txt` for directories/files of interest

-- [ ] Check `robots.txt` for directories/files of interest
+- [ ] Check `/sitemap.xml` for directories/files of interest
 - [ ] Inspect HTML comments/source for juicy info
   - [ ] secrets/passwords
   - [ ] directories of interest
   - [ ] software libraries in use
+- [ ] Inspect SSL certs for DNS subdomains and emails
 - [ ] Attempt login with default/common creds

-- [ ] Test for SQL/NoSQL injection using "bad" chars
+- [ ] Test for SQL/NoSQL injection using "bad" chars:
   ```
   '
   "